Simplify Patient Care with High Peak’s Disease Management Solution

 Clinical Visits and Diagnostics

-The Evaluation tab in our health care software encompasses clinical visits and diagnostic tests conducted for patients.
+The Evaluation tab in our patient management software encompasses clinical visits and diagnostic tests conducted for patients.
 Coordinators are responsible for performing necessary diagnostic tests while patients attend clinic visits.
 The tab includes various visit types that correspond to the procedures and evaluations performed by the coordinators.
 Events are created for each visit, and an account number is assigned to differentiate between internal and external clinic-related activities.
 Once the data is entered, meeting schedules can be set, with the option to provide a due date if the exact scheduling date is unknown.
 Coordinators and physicians are promptly notified about the scheduled evaluations.

 The key distinction between “Needs Scheduling” and “Scheduled” within the Evaluation tab is based on the timing of creating visits or tests.
 At the point of creation, the exact scheduling for a visit or test may not be known due to external factors.
 Coordinators may need to communicate with the laboratory or confirm the patient’s availability for procedures like CT or echo scanning.
 “Needs Scheduling” indicates that further arrangements are required before finalizing the appointment, while “Scheduled” indicates that the visit or test has been scheduled after considering these factors.